buu342/buu342.me/blog/projects/markdown/BuuKeeb.md

     "pin": "A3"
 },
 ```
-* You need to list the LEDs in the same order as they are wired in the schematic, so in my case that's the status LEDs first, then the pause, scroll lock, and print screen buttons, etc...
+* You need to list the LEDs in the same order as they are wired in the schematic, so in my case that's the status LEDs first, then the pause, scroll lock, and print screen button LEDs, etc...
 * The X and Y coordinates use the same coordinate system as the keys, but multiplied by 10.
 Decimal places aren't allowed, so if you end up with a decimal after multiplying the coordinate by 10, you need to round it up or down.
 * `"flags"` is `4` for key LEDs, and `8` for status indicator LEDs.
 * Key LEDs need a `"matrix"` value so that QMK knows what row and column on your layout that LED maps to.